Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Massage therapists need to possess:
+Massage therapists need:

-• excellent listening and speaking skills
+• Listening and speaking skills

-• good general health and posture
+• Good general health and posture

-• the ability to comfortably share personal space for long periods of time
+• The ability to comfortably share personal space for long periods of time

-• the ability to stand for long periods of time
+• The ability to stand for long periods of time

-• the ability to use their body as a tool to apply massage therapy
+• The ability to use their body as a tool to apply massage therapy

-• a friendly, outgoing personality and caring attitude
+• A friendly, outgoing personality and caring attitude

-• empathy and compassion
+• Empathy and compassion

-• a flexible schedule to adjust to clients’ needs
+• A flexible schedule to adjust to clients’ needs

 They should enjoy:

-• helping people
+• Helping people

-• developing and administering treatment plans.
+• Developing and implementing treatment plans

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.